-B. APPEAL PROCESS FOR DENIED PLACEMENT OR ANY SPECIFIC LISTING STATUS ON THE PROVIDER LIST
+C. APPEAL PROCESS FOR DENIED PLACEMENT OR ANY SPECIFIC LISTING STATUS ON THE PROVIDER LIST

-Any applicant who is denied placement or any specific status (e.g. intent to apply, a new listing category, or moving up to a higher provider level) on the Provider List will be supplied with a letter from the Application Review Committee (ARC) outlining the reasons for the denial and notifying the applicant of his or her right to appeal to the full SOMB.
+Any applicant who is denied placement on the Provider List or any specific status (e.g., Intent to Apply for polygraph examiners, a new listing category, or moving up to a higher provider level) on the Provider List will be supplied with a letter from the Application Review Committee (ARC) outlining the reasons for the denial and notifying the applicant of his or her right to appeal to the full SOMB.
 Appeals will be conducted in the following manner:

-- 1. The applicant/listed provider must submit a request for an appeal in writing within 30 days of the notification of denial of placement of any specific status on the Provider List. - 2.
-The SOMB appeal process will consider only information that is relevant to the reasons for denial outlined by the ARC in the denial letter.
+1. The applicant/listed provider must submit a request to the SOMB for an appeal in writing within 30 days of the notification of denial of placement or of any specific status on the Provider List to the SOMB.

+- 2. The SOMB appeal process will consider only information that is relevant to the reasons for denial outlined by the ARC in the denial letter.
 Any information outside of the scope of the reasons for the denial will not be considered by the SOMB in the appeal process. - 3.
-Instead of appearing in person at the appeal, the applicant/listed provider may request to participate by conference call with the SOMB. - a.
-The request for an appeal hearing by conference call must be made in writing at the time the written request for an appeal is submitted (see Appendix F, Section D., for more information about the appeal process). - b.
-Appeals will be scheduled in conjunction with regular SOMB meetings. - c.
-An applicant/listed provider may bring one representative to the appeal.
-Appeal hearings or calls will be 45 minutes: 15 minutes for a verbal presentation by the ARC; 15 minutes for a verbal presentation by the applicant/listed provider; and 15 minutes for questions and discussion from the SOMB.
-Applicable time periods may be modified upon request, followed by a motion by a SOMB member, and vote on the motion. - 4.
-The SOMB will hear appeals in open meetings and an audio record will be preserved. - 5.
-The applicant/listed provider will be notified in writing of the SOMB's decision regarding the appeal within 30 days. - 6.
-The decision of the SOMB is final.
+Instead of appearing in person at the appeal, the applicant/listed provider may request to participate by alternate electronic means with the SOMB. - 4.
+Appeals will be governed by Section D of this Appendix F.

-C. COMPLAINT AGAINST A LISTED PROVIDER
+D. COMPLAINT AGAINST A LISTED PROVIDER

-When a complaint is made to the Sex Offender Management Board about a Treatment Provider, Evaluator, or Polygraph Examiner on the Provider List, the complaint shall be made in writing to the SOMB and signed by the complainant.
-All complaints against treatment providers and evaluators on the Provider List will be forwarded for investigation and review to DORA, and the SOMB will review the results from DORA for further action as identified below.
-All complaints against polygraph examiners on the Provider List will not be forwarded to DORA, and will proceed as identified below.
+When a complaint is made to the SOMB about a Treatment Provider, Evaluator, or Polygraph Examiner on the Provider List, the complaint shall be made in writing to the SOMB and signed by the complainant.
+The appropriate complaint forms are available on the SOMB website.
+All complaints against treatment providers and evaluators on the Provider List will be forwarded for investigation and review to DORA pursuant to section 16-11.7-106(7)(a)(I), C.R.S.
+Concurrently, the SOMB will review the complaint for potential action pursuant to section 16-11.7-106(7)(b)(I), C.R.S.
+All complaints against polygraph examiners on the Provider List will not be forwarded to DORA.